 Use a lottery to decide which grant applications to fund (perhaps after they pass a basic review).
 This scheme would eliminate the arduous effort and expenditure that now goes into reviewing proposals and would give a chance to many more investigators.

 Whilst the following examples are from my own experience, I doubt not that many authors would tell analogous stories.
-My most highly cited paper, on TCAs , was submitted to an eminent journal in the relevant field (the British Journal of Pharmacology); so, one would hope for top quality refereeing.
-That paper is now a benchmark paper in the field and has been cited nearly 500 times.
+My most highly cited paper, on TCAs , was submitted to an eminent journal in the relevant field (the British Journal of Pharmacology); therefore, one would hope for top quality refereeing.
+That paper is a seminal paper in the field and has been cited > 600 times.

 *The ‘style’ of the journal is a misnamed quality, because it has nothing to do with style in the proper sense of that word: it has more to do with the ‘house rules’ on presentation, and saving space and money on printing costs, which are now increasingly irrelevant.
 It also has to do with an outmoded formality in scientific writing that hinders communication and makes scientists an object of derision in some quarters.

-A disgraceful example of this was dissected in detail on my website recently — that was a review paper from the supposedly prestigious Maudsley Hospital in London, to which one of their professors called David Taylor ‘put his name’* .
-The paper bears the stamp of somebody whose first language is clearly not English, and Taylor did not take enough interest in the manuscript to correct those errors, obvious from the most cursory scanning of the manuscript: how much did he really have to do with it?
-He, like so many other academics, should be ashamed of his deceitfulness.
-One referee of their paper, whom I criticized equally frankly for failing to correct their numerous serious errors, wrote me an indignant response in which he justified his lax standards by saying, ‘I accepted that review or that article just because I have feeling that everything on SS should be welcomed’ [sic].
-So much for the standards and the probity of science: with gatekeepers like that, why have a gate at all?
+A disgraceful example of this has been dissected in detail on my website recently — that was a review paper from the supposedly prestigious Maudsley Hospital in London, to which one of their professors called David Taylor ‘put his name’* .
+The paper bears the stamp of somebody whose first language is clearly not English, and Taylor did not take enough interest in the manuscript to correct those errors, obvious from the most cursory scanning of the manuscript, and about which one of the referees commented, obviously without affect: how much did he have to do with it?
+He, like many other academics, should be ashamed of his deceitfulness.
+One referee of their paper, who I criticized equally frankly for failing to correct their numerous serious errors, wrote me an indignant response in which he justified his lax standards by saying, ‘I accepted that review or that article just because I have feeling that everything on SS should be welcomed’ [sic].
+So much for the standards and the probity of science: with gatekeepers like that, why have a gate?
 I need hardly say that this ‘scientific’ journal found themselves unable to publish a response.
 I dubbed this Werneke et al. paper, ‘an egregious example of ultracrepidarian bloviation’.

 *One of my correspondents in a famous research Institute told me that if one of these people stopped and spoke to you in the corridor, then he expected his name to be on your next paper — that is how meaningless and dishonest the list of authors on papers has been historically.

-Let me explain just a little more about this crucial point — again I have to use my own refereeing experience, because such information is usually in a confidential domain.
+Let me explain a little more about this crucial point — again I must use my own refereeing experience, because such information is usually in a confidential domain.
 One does not know what happens in other instances.
 Because I am a world expert in my particular (small) field of serotonin toxicity*, I know that much of the material published fails to cite the appropriate quality references.
-The fact that so many papers do not cite these key references means that these references do not attain the priority in the field that they merit.
-Contrariwise, many trivial papers, that should never have been cited at all, get cited.
+The fact that many papers do not cite these key references means that these references do not attain the priority in the field that they merit.
+Contrariwise, many trivial papers, that should never have been cited, get cited.
 As a referee, one often gets the impression that references have been scattered through manuscripts like confetti, having been selected because their title looks vaguely relevant.